eckter/http_log_monitor/README.md

-## Datadog recruitment project: CLF log monitor
+## recruitment project: CLF log monitor

-This is my implementation of Datadog "take home project": an HTTP log monitor.
+This is my implementation of a "take home project" I was given by a company for its recruitement process.
+It consists in an HTTP log monitor.

 It reads a file text continuously, and displays stats and alerts.